-With regards to TVET Program, NECC runs four vocational training centres offering seven vocations/trades: two centres for male students (with four courses to select from) and two for female students (with two courses to select from), as follows:
+With regards to TVET Program, NECC runs four vocational training centres offering seven vocations/trades: two centres for male students (with five courses to select from) and two for female students (with two courses to select from), as follows:

 - 1. The Gaza City Vocational Training Centre (Gaza City VTC) offers multiple-period vocational training courses that target disadvantaged boys aged 14-16 years old who have dropped out of school.
 They can choose to train either in (I) Carpentry and Furniture making (Diploma for two years), (II) Metal and Welding works (Diploma for two years) or (III) Aluminium works (Diploma for one year) or (IIIV) Refrigeration and Air conditioning (Diploma for two years). - 2.
 The Vocational Training Centre at El-Qarara (south of the Gaza Strip) provides a two-years Diploma course in general electricity skills and motor and transformer rewinding that is offered to young men aged 16-23 who finished grade ten of school. - 3.
-The Secretarial studies and English Language Centre offers a one year intensive Diploma in secretarial studies to young women who have finished their secondary studies (High School grade or locally known: Tawjihi). - 4.
-The Advanced Dress Making Centre offers a one year Diploma course in tailoring provided to young women.
+The Secretarial studies and English Language Centre offers a one-year intensive Diploma in secretarial studies to young women who have finished their secondary studies (High School grade or locally known: Tawjihi). - 4.
+The Advanced Dress Making Centre offers a one-year Diploma course in tailoring provided to young women.

-During the reporting period (January - June 2017), 246 students (201 males and 45 female students) received training through NECC-VTC's.
+During the reporting period (January - September 2017), 246 students (201 males and 45 female students) received training through NECC-VTC's.
 The total figure of 246 youth includes the following:

-- 35 male students were graduated (20 Carpentry, 15 Welding and Metals) from the program in January 2017. - 63 of second-year trainees continued their training at Gaza Shijaia (38 students) and El-Qarara VTC's (25 students) for males respectively. - 148 first-year students (103 males, 45 females) were enrolled out of totally 369 who applied for the 2016-2017 scholastic year (in September 2016).
+- 35 male students were graduated (21 Carpentry, 14 Welding and Metals) from the program in January 2017.
+In addition, 55 male students were graduated from Shijaia VTC in July (22 carpentry, 16 welding and metals, 17 Aluminum). - 63 of second-year trainees continued their training at Gaza Shijaia (38 students) and El-Qarara VTC's (25 students) for males respectively.
+The 25 students of 2nd-year at El-Qarara will be graduated next November. - ▶ 45 female students were graduated from the Secretary and Dressmaking departments (21 secretary and 24 dressmaking).